joleson15/Distributed_Database/README.md

 ## Testing and Validation
-- Test with various failure and recovery scenarios.
+- Testing is done with various failure and recovery scenarios.
-- Verify correctness of read and write operations under SSI.
+- Verification of correctness of read and write operations under SSI is required.
-- Ensure proper handling of abort and commit conditions.
+- Assurance of proper handling of abort and commit conditions.

 ---